SF2980 Risk Management 7.5 credits

 - Extreme value statistics.

-Multivariate models: measures of dependence, elliptical distributions, copulas, simulation, models for large portfolios, diversification and hedging
+- Multivariate models: measures of dependence, elliptical distributions, copulas, simulation.

-To give a good knowledge of risk measures and advanced modelling and computational methods of relevance for the assessment and management of financial risks.
+- formulate and apply risk measures and advanced methods for statistical modelling and analysis which are of relevance for the assessment and management of financial risks,

 Hult, Lindskog, Hammarlid and Rehn: Risk and Portfolio Analysis: Principles and Methods, Springer